JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 Furthermore, we will look at a manifold that is isometrically embedded into a Euclidean space.

-In general you need just a datatype (`struct`) that inherits from [`AbstractManifold`](@ref) to define a manifold.
+In general you need just a data type (`struct`) that inherits from [`AbstractManifold`](@ref) to define a manifold.
 No function is _per se_ required to be implemented.
 However, it is a good idea to provide functions that might be useful to others, for example [`check_point`](@ref check_point) and [`check_vector`](@ref check_point), as we do in this tutorial.

-We start with two technical preliminaries.
-If you want to start directly, you can [skip](@ref manifold-tutorial-task) this paragraph and revisit it for two of the implementation details.

-After that, we will
+In this tutorial we will

 * [model](@ref manifold-tutorial-task) the manifold
 * [implement](@ref manifold-tutorial-checks) two tests, so that points and tangent vectors can be checked for validity, for example also within [`ValidationManifold`](@ref),
 * [implement](@ref manifold-tutorial-fn) two functions, the exponential map and the manifold dimension.
 * [decorate](@ref manifold-tutorial-emb) the manifold with an embedding to gain further features.

+The next two sections are just a technical detail and the necessary `import`s to extend the functions defined in this interface.

 ## [Technical preliminaries](@id manifold-tutorial-prel)

-There are only two small technical things we need to explain at this point.
+There are only two small technical things we need to explain at this point before we get started.
 First of all our [`AbstractManifold`](@ref)`{𝔽}` has a parameter `𝔽`.
 This parameter indicates the [`number_system`](@ref) the manifold is based on, for example `ℝ` for real manifolds, which is short for [`RealNumbers`](@ref)`()` or `ℂ` for complex manifolds, a shorthand for [`ComplexNumbers`](@ref)`()`.

+Second, this interface usually provides both an allocating and a mutating variant of each function, for example for the [`exp`](@ref)onential map [implemented below](@ref manifold-tutorial-fn) this interface provides `exp(M,p,X)` to compute the exponential map and `exp!(M, q, p, X)` to compute the exponential map in the memory provided by `q`, mutating that input. the convention is, that the manifold is the first argument -- in both function variants -- the mutating variant then has the input to be mutated in second place, and the remaining parameters are again the same (`p`and `X` here).
+We usually refer to these two variants of the same function as the allocating (`exp`) function and the mutating (`exp!`) one.

+The convention for this interface is to __document the allocation function__, which by default allocates the necessary memory and calls the mutating function.
+So the convention is to just __implement the mutating function__, unless there is a good reason to provide an implementation for both.
+For more details see [the design section on mutating and non-mutating functions](@ref mutating-and-nonmutating)

 ## [Startup](@id manifold-tutorial-startup)